Compare Medicare Plans

 There are a couple of ways to sign up for Medicare.
 If you apply for retirement or disability benefits through Social Security, the process includes an application for Original Medicare (Parts A and B).

-You can also submit an application on the Social Security Administration website.
-You can apply for Medicare Parts C and D at Medicare.gov.
+You can also put in an application on the Social Security Administration website.
+You can get Medicare Parts C and D at Medicare.gov.

-It's important to note that you must have Original Medicare (Parts A and B) and a Medicare account number to sign up for Part C or D.
+You need to have Original Medicare (Parts A and B) and a Medicare account number to sign up for Part C or D.

 You can also apply for Medicare by calling 1-800-772-1213.